redis/vector-sets-browser/README.md

 4. Click on a vector set to visualize its contents and metadata
 5. Use the built-in tools to perform vector operations and searches

+### Using TensorFlow.js Embeddings

+TensorFlow.js embeddings run directly in your browser:

+1. When creating or editing a vector set, select "TensorFlow.js" as the embedding provider
+2. Choose from available models (Universal Sentence Encoder variants)
+3. Enable caching if desired to improve performance
+4. The first use may take a moment as the model is downloaded to your browser

+Benefits of TensorFlow.js embeddings:
+- No API key required
+- Works offline after initial model download
+- No data sent to external services
+- Consistent embedding results across sessions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.